minhloc203/matrix_mutiplier_2x2/README.md

 ## Requirements

-- ModelSim or QuestaSim with Verilog support
+- ModelSim with Verilog support
 - Python 3.9 or newer
 - NumPy